If You Love Someone, Set Them Free (with Clorox and Masks)

 Did we make the right choice?
 He’ll tell you a thousand percent YES.
 And, so, I suppose it is the right choice for him.
 It’s his life, after all.

 He may feel like a 15-year-old to me, but my son is actually an adult and he needs to take steps toward being responsible for himself.
 His ADHD will never go away.
-It is his albatross, and he will find ways to bear its weight.
+It is his albatross, and he will find ways to bear its load.
 Sometimes it will drag him to the ground.
 Other times it will help him soar.
-I just hope it will help him avoid COVID at all costs.
+I just hope it will help him avoid the illness at all costs.

 ADHD in College: Next Steps